 Mahan Kosh was the first Punjabi Encyclopedia with more than 70000 words written by famous Sikh Scholar Bhai Kahn Singh Nabha.
 The complete name of Mahan Kosha is Guru Shabad Ratnakar Mahan Kosh Considered one of the greatest works in the Punjabi language and was first published in 1927.
 It took Bhai Kahn Singh 14 years to complete this work beginning in 1912.

-It is generally considered as an encyclopedia of Sikh literature, but it is, in fact, much more.
-Its remarkable coverage and exemplary accuracy has a multitude of entries ranging from brief definitions of difficult words from Guru Granth Sahib Ji, the scriptures and tradition, through descriptive notes on various doctrines, individuals, and institutions to accounts of the Gurus.
+It is generally considered an encyclopedia of Sikh literature, but it is, in fact, much more.
+Its remarkable coverage and exemplary accuracy have a multitude of entries ranging from brief definitions of difficult words from Guru Granth Sahib Ji, the scriptures, and tradition, through descriptive notes on various doctrines, individuals, and institutions to accounts of the Gurus.
 Mahan Kosha gives a careful treatment of terminology, which has dropped out of usage or changed its meaning.

 - On May 12, 1912, Bhai Kahan Singh Nabha resigned as Nabha King’s personal secretary to start work on ‘Mahan Kosh’.